Non-economic damages are one of three different types of damages available in personal injury cases in Florida.

 Contact a Miami Personal Injury Attorney for Help

 If you are still wondering about non-economic damages in Florida, contact a Miami personal injury attorney.
 An attorney can help you understand whether you’re eligible for non-economic damages after your injury.
-They can also consult with leading experts to help strengthen your claim.
+They can also consult leading experts to help strengthen your claim.